-- No Data Movement.
+No Data Movement.
 Some data mining products require that the data be exported from a corporate database and converted to a specialized format for mining.
+With

-With Oracle Data Mining, no data movement or conversion is needed.
-This makes the entire mining process less complex, time-consuming, and error-prone. - Security.
+- Oracle Data Mining, no data movement or conversion is needed.
+This makes the entire mining process less complex, time-consuming, and error-prone, and it allows for the mining of very large data sets. - Security.
 Your data is protected by the extensive security mechanisms of Oracle Database.
 Moreover, specific database privileges are needed for different data mining activities.
-Only users with the appropriate privileges can score (apply) mining models. - Data Preparation and Administration.
+Only users with the appropriate privileges can define, manipulate, or apply mining model objects. - Data Preparation and Administration.
 Most data must be cleansed, filtered, normalized, sampled, and transformed in various ways before it can be mined.
 Up to 80% of the effort in a data mining project is often devoted to data preparation.
 Oracle Data Mining can automatically manage key steps in the data preparation process.
-Additionally, Oracle Database provides extensive administrative tools for preparing and managing data.

-- Ease of Data Refresh.
+Additionally, Oracle Database provides extensive administrative tools for preparing and managing data. - Ease of Data Refresh.
 Mining processes within Oracle Database have ready access to refreshed data.
 Oracle Data Mining can easily deliver mining results based on current data, thereby maximizing its timeliness and relevance. - Oracle Database Analytics.
 Oracle Database offers many features for advanced analytics and business intelligence.
 Oracle Data Mining can easily be integrated with other analytical features of the database, such as statistical analysis and OLAP.
-See "Oracle Data Mining and Oracle Database Analytics" on page 2-13. - Oracle Technology Stack.
+(See "Overview of Database Analytics" on page 2-5.) - Oracle Technology Stack.
 You can take advantage of all aspects of Oracle's technology stack to integrate data mining within a larger framework for business intelligence or scientific inquiry. - Domain Environment.
 Data mining models have to be built, tested, validated, managed, and deployed in their appropriate application domain environments.
 Data mining results may need to be post-processed as part of domain specific computations (for example, calculating estimated risks and response probabilities) and then stored into permanent repositories or data warehouses.
 With Oracle Data Mining, the pre- and post-mining activities can all be accomplished within the same environment. - Application Programming Interfaces.
-PL/SQL API and SQL language operators provide direct access to Oracle Data Mining functionality in Oracle Database.
+The PL/SQL API and SQL language operators provide direct access to Oracle Data Mining functionality in Oracle Database.